themohit1/Haste/README.md

-# Haste - Makinng File sharing easy and faster
+# Haste - File sharing easy and faster

 Haste is a secure, minimal, and efficient peer-to-peer file-sharing application built with **Node.js**, **Socket.IO**, **PeerJS**, and **Express**.
-Designed for privacy and performance, Haste enables direct file transfers between users without storing data on a server.
+Designed for File sharing and performance, Haste enables direct file transfers between users without storing any data on a server.

 ## Features